Eviction of regulated tenants

 You will receive a notice from the court telling you the date of the court hearing.
 You should always try to go to the hearing.
 There might be a duty adviser available to help you at court.
 Click here for advice on what to expect at court.

-If you disagree with what the landlord has stated in the court papers, for example you do not owe the rent arrears claimed or you believe it would not in all the circumstances be reasonable for the court to make a possession order, you may have grounds to defend the claim, and you should get advice as quickly as possible from an adviser or solicitor.
+If you disagree with what the landlord has stated in the court papers, for example you do not owe the rent arrears claimed or you believe it would not in all the circumstances be reasonable for the court to make a possession order, you may have grounds to defend the claim, and you should get help as quickly as possible from an adviser or solicitor.